Operator NotesAi Operating CadenceAi Operating System

 - What is the next 7-day operating change?

 The blank fields are the point.
-They reveal which AI work has become managed capability and which work is only recurring activity.
+They show which AI work is managed capability and which is only recurring activity.

 One action this week